jiangyang5157/kotlin-android/router/README.md

 ## Receive Route

-Accessing the current route from within the any fragment is easily done by implementated *RouterFragment*.
+Accessing the current route from within the any fragment is easily done by implementing *RouterFragment*.

 e.g. UriRoute solution